Kylie Jenner: 2019–2020: Debut of Kylie Skin

-2021–present: Business, television and film expansions/projects
+2021–present: Business, television and film projects

-In 2020, Jenner and her family announced that their reality show, Keeping Up with the Kardashians, would be ending after twenty seasons and almost 15 years on air.
+In 2020, Jenner and her family announced that their reality show, Keeping Up with the Kardashians, would be ending after twenty seasons and almost 15 years on the air.

-In August 2021, Jenner teased Kylie Swim, a new swimwear line that includes sizes for all women.
-On September 17, it was officially launched on Kylie Jenner's website.
-Following release, the company received a lot of backlash on social media, with people saying that the products were poor quality and impractical, saying that they should only be used for Instagram photos.
-On September 21, she announced a new skincare and hair product line for babies, called Kylie Baby.
+In September 2021, Jenner launched Kylie Swim, a swimwear line that includes sizes for all women.
+The line received backlash on social media, with people saying that the products were poor quality and impractical.
+The same month, Jenner announced a new skincare and hair product line for infants called Kylie Baby.

-In January 2022, Jenner became the first woman to gain 300 million followers on the social network service Instagram, surpassing the previous recordholder, singer Ariana Grande.
+In January 2022, Jenner became the first woman to gain 300 million followers on Instagram, surpassing the previous recordholder, singer Ariana Grande.

-In April 2022, Jenner and her family returned to the television screens with their brand new reality television show, titled The Kardashians, after they left the E!
-Network to join Hulu.
-The show features Jenner, alongside her sisters Kourtney, Kim, Khloe and Kendall, and mother Kris Jenner, it also features ex and current partners including Scott Disick, Travis Barker, Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
+In April 2022, Jenner and her family returned to television with a new reality television show, The Kardashians, on Hulu.
+The show features Jenner, her sisters Kourtney, Kim, Khloe and Kendall, and her mother Kris Jenner.
+It also features Jenner's former and current partners, including Scott Disick, Travis Barker, Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
 The first season premiered on April 14, 2022, and its ten episodes can be streamed exclusively on Disney+.
-Later in 2022, the show was announced to be returning for a second season, which officially premiered on September 22, 2022.
-In late 2022, it was announced that the show had been officially renewed for a third season, set to premier in the first half of 2023.
-The third season officially aired on May 25, 2023.
+The show's second season premiered on September 22, 2022, and its third season premiered on May 25, 2023.

 In 2024, Jenner launched her clothing line Khy.
-She collaborated with French fashion designer Antonin Tron to create a capsule collection.
-She also launched a canned cocktail called Sprinter the same year which is available in the flavors black cherry, peach, grapefruit and lime.
+She collaborated with the French fashion designer Antonin Tron to create a capsule collection.
+She also launched a canned cocktail called Sprinter the same year.

-Jenner will make her acting debut in the upcoming film The Moment, to be produced by Charli XCX and Studio365.
+Jenner made her acting debut in the 2026 film The Moment, produced by Charli XCX and Studio365.